 By using Heartbeat to track conversations over time for your handpicked themes you can distinguish between short-term flashpoints and long-term trends.
 This analysis provides you with real-time business intelligence you can use to inform decision making across your organisation.

 As you can see from the Heartbeat chart above, there was considerable variation in conversations around four of the themes we identified, while conversations around ‘feeling pleased’ remained broadly similar across the time period.
-We shall examine the fluctuations for each of the other four themes in more detail.
+We shall examine the fluctuations in gen Z’s changing attitudes to fashion for each of the other four themes in more detail.

 Preparation key to gen Z fashion trends

-While this remained a fairly consistent topic of discussion over the 12 months, our audience research shows that mentions fell as lockdown restrictions were lifted and going out became a more regular part of people’s lives.
-Mentions rose again between November and December, likely due to Christmas parties and other festive events, before levelling out for the rest of the period.
+While this remained a fairly consistent topic of discussion over the 12 months, our audience research on gen Z’s changing attitudes to fashion shows that mentions fell as lockdown restrictions were lifted and going out became a more regular part of people’s lives.
+Mentions rose again between November and December, likely due to Christmas parties and other festive events, before leveling out for the rest of the period.

 Gen Z style can be uncomfortable

 Some clothes that look great can also be irritating to wear.
 This is a theme of this demographics conversation which peaked three months into our time comparison, before becoming less frequent.